Skip to Content

 This was one of the unexpected delights during my trip to Moab!
 Dead Horse Point State Park is nestled right outside of Canyonlands National Park (about 25 minutes from town) and it’s truly an awesome experience.

-As I walked up to the lookout over the Colorado River, the sight literally took my breath away!
+As I walked up to the lookout over the mighty Colorado River, the sight literally took my breath away!
 I just marveled at the views of the winding river in the vast canyon.

 Dead Horse State Park has far less visitors than either of the national parks nearby, which makes for fewer lines and less packed parking lots!
 So if you’re wondering what to do in Moab with less crowds, this is it!